dreamsicle-io/create-component/README.md

 ## Getting started

-All that is necessary to start using the tool is a component name `name`, which corresponds to a pascal-cased string that will serve as the component name, and a relative `--path`/`-p` that contains a `_Template` directory.
+All that is necessary to start using the tool is a component name `name`, which corresponds to a pascal-cased string that will serve as the component name, and a relative `--path`/`-p` that contains a `_Template` directory (or other directory as specified by the `-t`/`--templateDir` option).

 ### 1. Install